alexeilebedev/openacr/txt/exe/abt/README.md

-                                    gcache  Select gcache if enabled (no cache if disabled) gcache-force  Pass --force to gcache (no cache if disabled) ccache  Select ccache if enabled (no cache if disabled) -verbose    int             Verbosity level (0..255); alias -v; cumulative -debug      int             Debug level (0..255); alias -d; cumulative -help                       Print help and exit; alias -h
+                                    gcache  Select gcache if enabled (no cache if disabled) gcache-force  Pass --force to gcache (no cache if disabled) ccache  Select ccache if enabled (no cache if disabled) -shortlink                  Try to shorten sort link if possible -verbose    int             Verbosity level (0..255); alias -v; cumulative -debug      int             Debug level (0..255); alias -d; cumulative -help                       Print help and exit; alias -h